syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;VALUE! - occurs if the dimension is a value that is equal to or smaller than zero.
+#VALUE! - occurs if the dimension is a value that is equal to or smaller than zero.

 #### Example: